 Harmonized Coating Technologies

 The 3-Wet System, Eco-Concept, and 2-Wet Monocoat Harmonized Coating Technologies described below illustrate Axalta’s strength in providing a systems-based approach to customers.
-Our goal is to recognise opportunities for customers, then work toward designing more advanced coatings formulations and application systems, and offer proper training that will help realise potential productivity and sustainability gains.
+Our goal is to recognize opportunities for customers, then work toward designing more advanced coatings formulations and application systems, and offer proper training that will help realize potential productivity and sustainability gains.

 Our Eco-Concept process creates added efficiencies by combining the primer and basecoat, which is then followed by an application of the clear coat.
-This two-step process eliminates a layer and baking stage compared to the traditional painting process, creating an effectively primer-less coating system.
+This two-step process eliminates a layer and baking stage compared to the traditional painting process, creating an effectively primerless coating system.
+Learn More

 2-Wet Monocoat System

 Axalta’s 2-Wet Monocoat System for light vehicle OEMs combines the paint performance of a clearcoat-over-basecoat system with the productivity of a monocoat process.
 The process begins with a layer of 2-Wet primer followed by a no-heat, ambient flash.
 The vehicle is then coated with the 2-Wet Monocoat coating followed by a bake cycle.
 Coating applications are reduced from three to two and the number of drying steps from two to one.
 By removing steps in the painting process, the 2-Wet Monocoat System is designed to increase productivity with reduced energy use and paint shop footprint.